Mike Gilligan

-Mike Gilligan is a retired American ice hockey coach.
+Mike Gilligan is an American retired ice hockey coach.
 He was the head coach at Vermont from 1983 through 2003 and later became an assistant with the UVM women's team for seven more seasons before retiring in 2014.

 Career

 Playing

 Mike Gilligan started as a defenseman for Salem State for three seasons, serving as captain and earning All-American honors in the final two before moving onto a brief minor league career in the early 1970s.